mainiak/xml2json-service/README.md

 docker stop $CN
 ```

-Post url to XML file and await JSON reply.

-If you have networking issues, try diagnostics with https://github.com/mainiak/diag-service
+If you have networking issues within Docker, try diagnostics with https://github.com/mainiak/diag-service